orthecreedence/wookie-doc/views/docs/hooks.md

 {{toc}}

 ### Hooks and futures
-A useful feature of hooks is that if a hook function re running returns a [cl-async future](http://orthecreedence.github.io/cl-async/future), Wookie will wait for that future to finish before continuing execution on the current request.
+A useful feature of hooks is that if a hook function returns a [cl-async future](http://orthecreedence.github.io/cl-async/future), Wookie will wait for that future to finish before continuing execution on the current request.